 The daily distances covered on this ride vary from 20 Km to nearly 60Km; journeying through the canyons is slow and careful work, so this is a low mileage day, but high on excitement.

 Emerging from the Kuiseb canyon brings you onto the grassy Namib plain where the going is much better.
 The grassland is broken by long lines of acacia trees, indicating the presence of water in the dry riverbeds.
 These lightly wooded zones are favoured resting places for herbivores such as giraffe, springbok and oryx.
 Near here David Attenborough filmed the memorable sequence in the “Africa” series of two male giraffes fighting.

 As the plains become more arid strange shapes form and then disappear in mirages; plants as old as the dinosaurs, the gnarled Welwitschia Mirabilis, tell of a land of great antiquity and tremendous solitude.
 The Swakop River basin has been eroding the rocks here for 600 million years exposing a bizarre moonscape-like geology.
 Curious black ridges of dolerite intrusions form whale-backs on the surrounding hills.
 And finally, after 7 days hard riding, the Atlantic Ocean appears.
 We ask the horses for one last canter along the soft white sand to reach Swakopmund and the end of a truly epic adventure.

-An early breakfast and return to Windhoek in time to catch the international flight back to London.
+An Early breakfast and return to Windhoek in time to catch the international flight back to London departing 13:55.

 Eight days riding plus ½ day trial ride.
 Riding between 20 and 60 Km per day including all paces; maximum six hours per day; plenty of uneven, challenging ground.